L'Wren Scott

-Laura "Luann" Bambrough (April 28, 1964 – March 17, 2014), known professionally as L'Wren Scott, was an American model, fashion designer and stylist.
+Laura "Luann" Bambrough (April 28, 1964 – March 17, 2014), known professionally as L'Wren Scott, was an American model, fashion designer, and stylist.

 Scott started her career as a model in Paris before moving to California and styling movie stars such as Madonna and Julia Roberts.
 In 2006, she launched the first of her fashion collections, characterised by sumptuous femininity combined with unconventional touches, aimed at establishing a well-defined silhouette.
 She issued regular tips on etiquette, known as "L'Wrenisms", and extended her range into shoes, handbags, glasses, makeup and perfume.
 In 2013, she collaborated with Banana Republic on a line of affordable ready-to-wear holiday items.

 Scott's longest relationship was with Rolling Stones frontman Mick Jagger, whom she met in Paris around 2001.
 In 2014, following a period of severe depression, Scott was found dead in her home, from a suicide by hanging.

 Early life and education

 Scott was named Laura Bambrough by her Mormon adoptive parents, Ivan and Lula Bambrough, who raised her in Roy, Utah, with two siblings, Jan and Randall, also adoptees.
 Laura was soon nicknamed "Luann".
-Known for her tall frame, she had already reached 6 ft 0 in in height by the age of twelve, and would eventually grow to 6 ft 3 in.
+Known for her tall frame, she had already reached 6 ft 0 in in height by age 12, and eventually grew to 6 ft 3 in.
 Because of her height, she had to sew her own clothes.
-She learned clothing construction, and fabric quality starting at the age of twelve.
-Luann Bambrough graduated from Roy High School in 1982.
+She learned clothing construction and fabric quality starting at age 12.
+She graduated from Roy High School in 1982.

 Career

 L'Wren Scott's career moved from model, stylist, to fashion designer.
 There are two versions of how she got her start.

-The first has her at age 16, being spotted by photographer Bruce Weber, when he came to Utah on a photo shoot.
+The first has her being spotted at age 16 by photographer Bruce Weber when he came to Utah on a photo shoot.
 He advised her to go to Paris.
 It is said that a year later she flew to Europe on a one-way ticket, after telling her parents she was going to New York.

-The second indicates that Scott moved to Los Angeles a year-and-a-half after graduating from high school, where she was spotted by a scout with agency ties in Paris and began calling herself "L'Wren."
+According to the other version, Scott moved to Los Angeles one and a half years after graduating from high school, where she was spotted by a scout with agency ties in Paris and began calling herself "L'Wren".

-Working with Paris-based agencies, Glamour and Marilyn Gauthier, she went on to work for Thierry Mugler and Chanel, Helmut Newton, as well as model for photographers as Guy Bourdin, David Bailey and Jean-Paul Goude.
-Her first commercial success was as the legs on a clock for the Pretty Polly hosiery ads, with photographs taken by David Bailey.
+Working with Paris-based agencies, Glamour, and Marilyn Gauthier, she went on to work for Thierry Mugler, Chanel, and Helmut Newton, and modeled for photographers such as Guy Bourdin, David Bailey, and Jean-Paul Goude.
+Her first commercial success was as the legs on a clock for Pretty Polly hosiery ads, with photographs by Bailey.